lozrigby/project-3-business-case-multimodal-ai-chatbot-for-yt-video-qa/README.md

 1. Source code for the multimodal bot implementation.
 2. Detailed report of the project.
 3. Presentation slides summarizing the project objectives, process, and results.
-4. App folder for deployment (worked well in a virtual environment).
+4. App folder for deployment (worked well in a virtual environment) to be run on Streamlit.

 ## Conclusion